apache/pekko/akka-docs/src/main/paradox/logging.md

 One part that is important to highlight is the importance of configuring an [AsyncAppender](https://logback.qos.ch/manual/appenders.html#AsyncAppender), because it offloads rendering of logging events to a background thread, increasing performance.
-It doesn't block the threads of the @apidoc[akka.actor.ActorSystem] while the underlying infrastructure writes the log messages to disk or other configured destination.
+It doesn't block the threads of the @apidoc[actor.ActorSystem] while the underlying infrastructure writes the log messages to disk or other configured destination.
 It also contains a feature which will drop `INFO` and `DEBUG` messages if the logging load is high.